 Industry standard: most battery manufacturers leave workmanship warranties to the installer.

-More often than not, solar installers are the sole party responsible for providing workmanship–or labor–warranties for your solar installation – they’re performing the actual installation work, after all!
+More often than not, installers are the sole party responsible for providing workmanship–or labor–warranties for your battery installation – they’re performing the actual installation work, after all!
 However, it’s becoming increasingly common for manufacturers to offer an extra safeguard by tacking on their own workmanship warranty coverage.
 When applicable, it’s typically only an option if you work with specific installers in a manufacturer’s certified network: they’re putting their brand name and reputation behind their work, and want to make sure they can stand by the installer performing the installation.

 Limitations and exceptions